 Fish & Chips

 Next time you’re about to tell someone, “You can’t find good fish and chips in Miami” - stop yourself.
 Instead, say, “Actually, you can find some really good fish and chips at Bay 13 Brewery and Kitchen in Coral Gables.”
 Not only does that sound cheerier, but it’s also true.
-We checked out the Australian brewery and restaurant in Coral Gables this week, and couldn’t have been happier with the crispy beer-battered fish and thick-cut potato wedges, which we ate on their big outdoor patio.
+I checked out the Australian brewery and restaurant in Coral Gables this week, and couldn’t have been happier with the crispy beer-battered fish and thick-cut potato wedges, which I ate on their big outdoor patio.

 Mike’s Hot Honey Classic

-We encountered The Chicken Spot while doing research for a late-night South Beach guide.
+I encountered The Chicken Spot while doing research for a late-night South Beach guide.
 But their Mike’s Hot Honey Classic isn’t a sandwich you should only eat at 4am.
 Feel free to order this any time of day, because it’s just great.
-It’s simple, yet beautifully executed and has everything we typically love in a fried chicken sandwich: crispy thigh meat, hot honey, fried onions, bread and butter pickles, Sriracha mayo, and a toasted potato roll.
+It’s simple, yet beautifully executed and has everything I typically love in a fried chicken sandwich: crispy thigh meat, hot honey, fried onions, bread and butter pickles, Sriracha mayo, and a toasted potato roll.

 Rigatoni Alla Vodka